All secrets of creating a realtime architectural walkthrough in the exclusive interview with CG generalist and level designer Benoît Dereau

 What is your background and education?
 Why did you decide to work in CG?

 I was about 14 when I had my first contact with 3D development tools based on video games engines.
 The publisher VALVe had made them available to the world in order to create additional content for their video games.
 (Counter-Strike, Half-Life, etc.).
 Since then, I have never stopped using these tools.
 I learned by myself the basics of level-design and content creation for video games.

 I quickly made the choice to study 3D computer graphics.
-These studies allowed me to familiarize myself with softwares like Autodesk 3DS Max, Cinema 4D, Mental Ray and Vray.
+These studies allowed me to familiarize myself with software like Autodesk 3DS Max, Cinema 4D, Mental Ray and Vray.
 Throughout the years, I discovered other areas of the 3D world (which are not related to video games): animation, architectural visualization and packshots.

 My first job was in the field of the video game industry, at Arkane Studios, in Lyon (Dishonored).
 I worked as a level architect.
 The missions of a level designer approaches those of a level architect, except that the latter focuses on the visual side.

 Later, I left the video game industry to work mainly on Vray and Corona in the architectural visualization industry.

 Why did you choose Unreal Engine for making your real-time walk-through?

 What are the difficulties and “underwater stones” for a CG-artist when working with this software?

 Keeping a close eye on the video game industry, I saw the technical development of their engines.
 When it finally released, the Cry Engine developed by Crytek allowed the public to get a relatively photorealistic rendering.
 However, it is the implementation of the PBR technology in Unreal Engine and my experience gained on this engine that motivated me to build scenes of architectural visualization on it.